ljeanner/azure-ipaas-workshop/docs/workshop.md

 >- In the left-hand menu, click on `Workflows` from the `Workflows` section.
 >- Open the workflow `wf_orders_from_sa_to_sb`.
 >- In the left-hand menu, click on `Designer` from the `Developer` section.
->- Click on the trigger `When a resource event occurs`
+>- Select the `When a resource event occurs` trigger.
 >- Make sure that the Resource Id corresponds to your Storage Account where the file will be uploaded and that the Event type is **Microsoft.Storage.BlobCreated**
 >- In the `Subscription` textbox, add a space
 >- Save the workflow